Becoming Jane: Plot

 Jane Austen is the youngest daughter of Reverend George Austen and his wife Cassandra, who have yet to find a suitable husband for her.
 She aspires to be a writer, to the dismay of her mother and proud delight of her father.

 Thomas Lefroy is a promising lawyer with a bad reputation, which he describes as "typical" for lawyers, and is sent to live in the country by his uncle to calm him down.
 There he makes a terrible first impression upon meeting Jane, when he nearly falls asleep while she gives a reading of her work.
 Overhearing his subsequent criticism, Jane cannot stand the arrogant Irishman.

 Meanwhile, Jane turns down the affections of other men, including Mr. Wisley, the nephew and heir of the wealthy Lady Gresham.
 He proposes but she ultimately rejects him due to her lack of affection for him.
 The mischievous Tom encounters Jane again; they argue but increasingly take interest in each other and he demonstrates that he takes Jane's literary aspirations seriously.
 In time they fall in love.

 Tom, Jane, her brother Henry and Jane's rich widowed cousin Eliza, Comtesse de Feullide, conspire to receive an invitation from Tom's great uncle and benefactor, the Lord Chief Judge Langlois, for the rich "Madame La Comtesse" and her friends.
 This visit to London is meant to be a short break in their journey to see Jane's brother Edward, and would allow Judge Langlois to get to know Jane and give a blessing for their marriage.

 Full of hope, Jane cannot sleep during the night at the Judge's place.
 In a flow of inspiration, she then begins writing First Impressions, the manuscript that will become Pride and Prejudice.
-However, Judge Langlois receives a letter informing him of the genteel poverty of Jane's family..
+However, Judge Langlois receives a letter informing him of the genteel poverty of Jane's family.

-So, the judge refuses to give Tom his blessing, declaring that he would rather he be the whoremonger he had been than allow him to live in poverty due to a bad marriage.
+The judge refuses to give Tom his blessing, declaring that he would rather he be the whoremonger he had been than allow him to live in poverty due to a bad marriage.
 When Tom tells Jane that he cannot marry her she is crushed, not knowing that Tom has a legitimate reason; his family depends on him financially.